-- 3. (a) This Statement of Principles is about rotator cuff syndrome and death from rotator cuff syndrome. - (b) For the purposes of this Statement of Principles, "rotator cuff syndrome" means an inflammatory or degenerative disorder of the musculotendinous cuff of the shoulder joint (comprising supraspinatus, infraspinatus, subscapularis and teres minor) or the long head of biceps and their associated bursae (subacromial and/or subdeltoid bursae).
-This definition includes supraspinatus syndrome, subacromial impingement syndrome, rotator cuff impingement syndrome, tendonitis of the long head of biceps and
+- 3. (a) This Statement of Principles is about rotator cuff syndrome and death from rotator cuff syndrome. - (b) For the purposes of this Statement of Principles, "rotator cuff syndrome" means an inflammatory or degenerative disorder of the musculotendinous cuff of the shoulder joint (comprising supraspinatus, infraspinatus, subscapularis and teres minor) or the long head of biceps and their associated bursae (subacromial or subdeltoid bursae).
+Rotator cuff syndrome is characterised by persistent pain and tenderness in the shoulder that usually worsens when the arm is abducted into an overhead position.
+This definition includes supraspinatus syndrome, subacromial impingement syndrome, rotator cuff impingement syndrome, tendonitis of the long head of biceps and calcifying tendonitis of the shoulder.
+This definition excludes adhesive capsulitis of the shoulder.

-- calcifying tendonitis of the shoulder.
-This definition excludes adhesive capsulitis of the shoulder. - (c) Rotator cuff syndrome attracts ICD-10-AM codes M75.1, M75.2, M75.3, M75.4 or M75.5. - (d) In the application of this Statement of Principles, the definition of "rotator cuff syndrome" is that given at paragraph 3(b) above.
+- (c) Rotator cuff syndrome attracts ICD-10-AM code M75.1, M75.2, M75.3, M75.4 or M75.5. - (d) In the application of this Statement of Principles, the definition of "rotator cuff syndrome" is that given at paragraph 3(b) above.